 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic ability to craft a sound argument.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 100% of students sampled will score a 3 (competency) or higher on the evaluation.

-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.
+Analysis: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses were refined to increase instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.

-As a result, in AC 2021-2022, the target was not met, with 50 out of 79 (63%) student projects being judged competent-to-strong or higher in their ability to establish sound, applicable arguments.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, and a larger number of students were assessed on this measure, which accounts for the target not being met.
+As a result, in AC 2020-2021, the target was met, with 55 out of 55 (100%) student projects being judged competent or higher in their ability to establish sound, applicable arguments.
+This represents a 0% increase from the previous year.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2020-2021, the target was met.
+Based on the analysis of the AC 2020-2021 results, in AC 2021-2022, faculty will attend a professional development workshop on developing new lessons and assignments to teach and assess sound argumentation, which will include ways to adapt courses that were delivered completely online or in a hybrid format during AC 2020-2021.
+The target will be set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.